-In 1989, I published on podopostural therapy, the foundation under posturology.
+In 1989, I published about podopostural therapy, as the important pillar posturology.

 What is posturology?